live thinking we will never die.

 Southey’s epic poetry with the University of Gloucestershire, an edition of Much Ado About Nothing with the Shakespeare Sourcebook

 Series, and guest-edited John Mulryan’s journal Cithara.
+He then slept for a year.

 In 2008, Dr. Kahan wrote a comprehensive general introduction and contributed an essay to a new collection on King Lear